-The sequence of the letters "USA," "ADGA," "CULL," "MEAT," and "NONE" will not be assigned and shall not be used.
+Sequence of the letters "USA," "ADGA," "CULL," "MEAT," "ET," "NONE," or combinations beginning with a state abbreviation followed by a number(s) will not be assigned and shall not be used.
 Any combination of these sequences with a prefix or suffix shall not be used.
 Those sequences currently in use shall not be reissued once the current member has not renewed their membership.